 Students found plagiarizing are subject to discipline.
-Plagiarism includes failure to use quotation marks when quoting, failure to make a thorough paraphrase when attempting to put someone else's idea into one's own words, and/or failure to give credit to the source of the information.
+The most common examples include failure to use quotation marks when quoting, failure to make a thorough paraphrase when attempting to put someone else's idea, or an "artificial intelligence" program's result, into one's own words, and failure to give credit to the source of the information.